 • radio commentary on breakfast shows

 • follow up reports when nothing has happened.

 This technique is not new.
 Nazi Germany pioneered it to engineer support for its fascist regime.
-As Joseph Goebbels (Minister of Propaganda) said, “If you tell a lie big enough and keep repeating it, people will eventually come to believe it”.
+As Joseph Goebbels (Nazi Germany Minister of Propaganda) said, “If you tell a lie big enough and keep repeating it, people will eventually come to believe it”.

 2. Censorship by Substitution

 Every day decisions are being made that affect public interest and much of it goes unreported even though the issues directly affect the quality of our life.

 The news media have steadily increased the amount of air time devoted to opinion, sports stories, entertainment news, acts of violence, natural disasters and other victim stories.
 Then there is celebrity goggling and the staging of duality politics – their pièce de résistance.